 Nanotechnology offers complete food solutions from food manufacturing, processing to packaging.
 Successful applications of nanotechnology to foods are limited.
 Nanotechnology can be used to enhance food flavor and texture, to reduce fat content, or to encapsulate nutrients, such as vitamins, to ensure they do not degrade during a product’s shelf life.

-Technology with Nanoparticles processed in food will help the user increase immunity, increase calcium absorption, heal osteoporosis, increase nutrient uptake.
+Nano Biotech with nanoparticles processed in food will help the user increase immunity, increase calcium absorption, heal osteoporosis, increase nutrient uptake.
 Nanotechnology also has the potential to improve food processing using enzymes to provide nutritional and health benefits to users.
 In addition, nanotechnology has been used in the production of anti-cancer foods as well as for other chronic diseases.

 The applications of nanotechnology and nanomaterial can be found in many cosmetic products including moisturisers, hair care products, make up and sunscreen.